What Is a Programmable Logic Controller (PLC)?

 PLC, or Programmable Logic Controller, operates by monitoring input devices, making decisions based on predefined logic, and controlling output devices to automate industrial processes.

-PLCs are used in industrial settings to improve efficiency, reliability, and control over processes, ultimately reducing human intervention and errors.
+PLCs used in industrial settings to improve efficiency, reliability, and control over processes, ultimately reducing human intervention and errors.

 PLC (Programmable Logic Controller) and SCADA (Supervisory Control and Data Acquisition) are complementary systems.
 PLCs control machinery and processes, while SCADA systems collect and visualize data for monitoring and control in real-time.